okx-code/civmodern/.github/README.md

 - Better toggle-sneak (bound to `]` by default).
 Will automatically deactivate itself if you manually `SHIFT` sneak, or if you enter water, or start swimming, sprinting, elytra gliding, or creative flying.

+- Signs entitled with `[set destination]` can be punched to set your dest.
+This is disabled by default since it violates CivMC's block-reading rules.
+DO NOT USE!

 - Added option that shows an item's base-repair level in its tooltip either always, only in advanced tooltips, or never.
   Set to always by default.